shader-slang/spec/declarations.md

     `->` TypeExpression
 ```

-Every function has a <dfn>result type</dfn>, which is the type of value that results from calling that function.
 If a function declaration has a result type clause, then the [=result type=] of the function is the type that results from evaluating the type expression in that clause.
-If a function declaration does not have a result type clause, then the result type of the function is `void`.
+If a function declaration does not have a result type clause, then the result type of the function is the unit type.

 ### Body ### {#decl.func.body}